ofrohn/d3-celestial/readme.md

 * `Celestial.go(index)`
   Continue the animation, if animation steps set.
-  index: if given, continue at that step,
+  index: if given, continue at step #index in the anims arrray,
   if not, continue where the animation was stopped